 Home Remedies for Dog Tooth Infection

 Taking care of the tooth abscess at home is not the recommended approach, but it is possible.
-Your vet will most likely recommend pulling it because it is the cheapest option.
-Root canals may solve the matter, but that is usually the case if the owner wants to save the tooth.
+A tooth root abscess diagnosed by the vet will most likely end up being pulled.
+Taking out the entire infected tooth is a common solution because it is the cheapest option.
+Root canal treatment may solve the matter, but that is usually the case if the owner wants to save the tooth.
 Should the veterinarian give the okay to take care of the dog at home, you can start with a saltwater solution.
 That means rinsing the infected area with a syringe each two to three hours.
+In case of severe infection, the vet may prescribe pain medication.

 You may also try rubbing coconut oil on the infection.
 Coconut oil contains agents which are anti-bacterial.
 It also works in such a way to soothe the infected tooth while reducing the swelling.
-It is safe for the dog if it eats coconut oil by mistake provided it is not in large quantities.
+If a dog eats coconut oil by mistake, he will likely be fine provided it is not in large quantities.

 Alternatively, you can use a warm compress on the dog’s tooth to soothe it.
 That will entail warm water and a clean cloth which would be applied five to ten times every day.
 Due to the irritation that comes over time, your dog is probably going to want to scratch the area or rub its face on the floor.
 Prevent them from doing this as it only worsens the condition.

 It is important to note that home remedies such as coconut oil and warm compresses are not cures for the infection.
-You will still have to go to the vet, especially if dental surgery is required.
+You will still have to go to the vet, especially if dental surgery or root canal therapy is required.

 How to Prevent Dog Tooth Infections